hartejsin/sp24-cse110-lab4/expose/javascript/part2.md

 # 15
 === checks if the types of the two variables and values are the same. == will try to perform type conversion first, then check for equality

+# 17
+The function returns a newArray with all the values of the previous array doubled.
+This is because modifyArray iterates through our array and pushes the result of the callback function on the current iteration to a new array.
+So 1,2,3 becomes 2,4,6.